chvolk/Fullmetal/README.md

 Thanks to Ramir0 (https://github.com/Ramir0/Myo4Linux), which is the foundation of this project.

-# Pre-requirements for your Myo device
+## Pre-requirements for your Myo device
 - Firmware version 1.3.1448 or higher
-- It is necessary to calibrate your Myo device using the official software.
+- It is necessary to calibrate your Myo device
 - Use the Myo dongle bluetooth

-# Requirements
+## Requirements
 - python >=2.6
 - pySerial
 - enum34